GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ### Lifecycle Management

-This is a very common question that may be over-analyzed because of the PKI-centric nature of authenticators in the federal government.
+What are the lifecycle management steps of a non-PKI authenticator?
+This is a widespread question that may be over-analyzed because of the PKI-centric nature of authenticators in the federal government.
 For specific lifecycle questions regarding Derived PIV authenticators, see [NIST Special Publication 800–157](https://csrc.nist.gov/publications/detail/sp/800-157/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 A FIDO authenticator is registered to an account with most agencies following NIST Special Publication 800-53 controls covering account lifecycle management.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading">Is FIOD2 a Derived PIV?</h4>
+    <h4 class="usa-alert__heading">Is FIDO2 a Derived PIV?</h4>
     <p class="usa-alert__text">
       A Derived PIV is any credential issued based on proof of possession and control of a PIV Card with additional controls as outlined in Special Publication 800-157.
-If your agency requires proof of possession of a PIV card and implements additional controls before issuing a FIDO2 authenticator, then it is a Derived PIV.
+If your agency requires proof of possession of a PIV card and implements additional controls before issuing a FIDO2 authenticator, it is a Derived PIV.
 If your agency doesn’t, then it is not a Derived PIV.
-In the current version of NIST Special Publication 800-157, a Derived PIV is limited to a digital certificate, but the next draft version includes non-PKI Authenticator Level 2 and 3 options as well as associating other authenticators to the PIV identity record rather than just the PIV credential.
-FIDO2 authenticators are the only standards-based non-PKI phishing-resistant authenticator for Derived PIV.
+A Derived PIV is limited to a digital certificate in the current version of NIST Special Publication 800-157.
+Still, the next draft version includes non-PKI Authenticator Level 2 and 3 options and associates other authenticators to the PIV identity record rather than just the PIV credential.
+FIDO2 authenticators are the only standards-based, non-PKI phishing-resistant authenticator for Derived PIV.
     </p>
   </div>
 </div>